jeffglover/slobbler/README.md

   - For fallback players, randomly chooses from a list
 - Only updates Slack status if no status or already playing is set.
 Won't override an existing status.
 Detection based upon the status emoji
 - Configurable required fields (e.g., must have artist and title)
-- Filters, similar format to exceptions, see Advanced config
+- Configurable filters on track metadata (artist, title, album), similar format to exceptions, see Advanced config
-- Exceptions to required fields, allow scrobble even when it does not have required fields or filter matches
+- Exceptions to filters and required fields, allow scrobble even when it does not have required fields or filter matches
   - Choose field and partial text match, along with custom message format and emoji
     ```yaml
     exceptions: